bombasticSlacks/Aspirant/Game/Doctor.md

 ### Basic
 #### Autodoc
-You can perform invasive surgery on yourself and ignore your own injuries when using the medicine skill on yourself.
+You can perform invasive surgery on yourself and ignore your own injuries when performing [Medicine](Medicine) skill tests on yourself.

 #### Bedside Manner
 You receive a +2 on all social interactions with people you have treated since last downtime, and a +1 on all medical tests with people that like you.